thill-lang/occ2abs_zh/README.md

 # occ2abs_zh

-Toy application accepting occupations in zh-CN and returning names and abstracts from the dbpedia sparql endpoint
+Toy application accepting occupations in zh, ar, or ja and returning names and abstracts n English and that language from the dbpedia sparql endpoint

 ## Specification